Standard Chartered: "Bitcoin could fall to $50,000; Ethereum to $1,400"

 Global investment bank (IB) Standard Chartered (SC) has lowered its Bitcoin (BTC) price target for this year.

-Standard Chartered also sharply lowered its year-end target for Ethereum (ETH) to $4,000 from the previous $7,500.
-It further said Ethereum could slide to $1,400 before reaching $4,000.
+Standard Chartered also sharply lowered its year-end target for Ethereum (ETH) to $4,000 from $7,500.
+It added that Ethereum could decline further to $1,400 before reaching $4,000.

 JOON HYOUNG LEE